Have you ever locked yourself outside because you forgot your keys?

 Finally, getting into the garage gives everyone access to tools like drills, snow blowers, and air compressors, even criminals.
 So if you’re on a trip and nobody is in your house, it may be just as rewarding for criminals to break into your garage if you haven’t installed additional protection to your doors.
 Burglars can even exploit the emergency release of your garage doors in a matter of seconds.

-Ways to Break Into Your Garage Door from the Outside
+Ways On How to Open Garage Door Manually From Outside

-As I mentioned above, you can easily exploit the emergency latch of the garage door to gain access inside if you haven’t put any precautions in place.
-You simply need to thread a coat hanger through the top of the garage door until you reach the emergency latch.
-When you do, hook the cord and slowly pull it to disengage the safety release.
+You can easily exploit the emergency latch of the garage door to gain access inside if you haven’t put any precautions in place.
+To break into a garage, you simply need to thread a coat hanger through the top of the garage door until you reach the emergency latch.
+Then, hook the cord and slowly pull it to disengage the safety release.
 Now, you can roll the door up by hand.

 You can also use a hooked wire if you don’t have a coat hanger on-hand, just make sure it’s stiff enough to do the job.